"What kind of society do you want to live in?": Inside the country where Down syndrome is disappearing

-"CBSN: On Assignment" airs Monday, August 14 at 10 p.m.
-ET/PT on CBS, and on our streaming network, CBSN.
+"CBSN: On Assignment" airs Mondays at 10 p.m.
+ET/PT on CBS and on our streaming network, CBSN.
+Explore more on this topic in our "Behind the Lens" report.

 With the rise of prenatal screening tests across Europe and the United States, the number of babies born with Down syndrome has significantly decreased, but few countries have come as close to eradicating Down syndrome births as Iceland.